Konstantin8891/foodgram-project-react/README.md

 ## For authorized users

-Main page is available.
+The main page is available.

-Page of other users is available.
+Pages of other users are available.

-Page of recipe is available.
+Pages of recipes are available.

 Subscription's page is available.